kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/final-assessments.md

 2 - Your learning self-evaluation (Milestone 4) [Note: Ensure your submission answers all the questions asked in the "Self-Evaluation Directions" section above]

-3 - A written reflection on the learning experience (Milestone 4) [Note: Ensure your submission answers all the questions asked in the "Learning Experience Reflection" section above]
+3 - A written reflection on the learning experience (Milestone 4) [Note: Ensure your submission uses Gibbs' Reflective Cycle and includes all components of this model.
+The notes on Gibbs' model can be found in Lesson 4.5 (Grow Through Reflection)]

 4 - A video lesson on your SDL topic (Milestone 3) [Note: Ensure your video is in line with the instructions given on the Final Milestone 3 page]